SSalario

 Public vs. Private Sector Attorney Compensation

 The structural divide in legal compensation is most visible in the public vs. private sector comparison.
-Per NALP’s Public Sector & Public Interest Salary Survey and BCG Search’s 2025 industry data:
+Per NALP’s latest public service attorney salary survey and BCG Search’s 2025 industry data:

 Lawyer Salary by Employer Type — Entry Level vs. Mid-Career (11–15 Years)